ohscar/rmalloc/doc/paper/method.rst

     \chapter{Method
         \label{chapter-method}}

+.. raw:: comment-wip

+    X X X (gres - kräver litteratur/mer annan information för att beskriva vad metoden är)
+    ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+    * DONE: Jag skulle gärna se en tydligare diskussion av metodiken och en formellare beskrivning av den.
+    * Vilka alternativ till metoder finns det (om det finns flera alternativ), och varför är den metoden du valt den mest lämpade till studien?
+    * DONE: Hur har insamling av data skett?
+    * DONE: Hur har analysen gjorts?
+    * DONE: Som jag skrev ovan hade jag personligen lagt hypotes och forskningsfrågor i detta kapitel, och lagt kapitlet direkt efter introduction.

+The method I used for designing and implementing the allocator (Jeff) is an iterative design process based on experimental designs
+and verification thereof, along with theoretical calculations using pen and paper.
+In particular, the compact operation
+went through several iterations in my sketch book before I arrived at the final version.
+For other parts, I used
+the profiling tools found in *GCC* to measure bottlenecks and gradually improving the code until there were no
+obvious bottlenecks left.
+A bottleneck in this case is a piece of code that gets called many times and is slow.
+I've
+aimed to write the code to execute reasonably quick, given the algorithm in use.

+Thanks to the rigorous testing framework in place, I could readily modify code without fearing malfunction since the
-The method used when designind and implementing the allocator (Jeff) is an iterative design process based on experimental designs and verification thereof, along with theoretical calculations.
-Experimental designs were either discarded or validated depending on the results from the testing framework that performed continuous testing to validate correctness.
-Limitations of testing is that it can never prove correctness, only absence of the bugs the testing framework was designed to find.
-This enabled me to perform drastic changes in the code.
-The testing framework is described in more detail in Chapter :ref:`chapter-jeff` .
+tests would pick up any errors.
+Limitations of testing is that it can never prove correctness, only absence of the bugs
+the testing framework was designed to find.
+The testing framework is described in more detail in Chapter
+:ref:`chapter-jeff` .

-The benchmark tool (Jeff) that I designed to test algorithms for Jeff and comparing Jeff to other allocators. .
-In Steve, I've developed heuristics for calculating locking/unlocking based on runtime data of unmodified applicaions.
-The tool for doing so grew from a small script into a larger collection of tools related to data collection, analysis and benchmarking.
-This is described in greater detail in chapter :ref:`chapter-steve`.
+Steve is the name of the benchmark tool that I designed to test algorithms for Jeff and comparing Jeff to other allocators.
+In Steve, I've
+developed heuristics for calculating locking/unlocking based on runtime data of unmodified applications.
+The tool for doing so grew
+from a small script into a larger collection of tools related to data collection, analysis and benchmarking.
+It does not
+test for correctness.

+Data for use by Jeff, and other calculators, is collected by various tools in the benchmark tool.
+The types of data
+used are:

+* raw memtrace, from running unmodified applications
+* ops file, by mapping memory access data to objects
+* locking ops file, as above, with lock/unlock operations in place
+* benchmark output, by running allocators against ops files

+The benchmark output is used to both produce graphs of allocator performance and can together produce internal rankings
+between the allocators.

+This is described in greater detail in chapters ref:`chapter-simulating-application-runtime`, :ref:`chapter-steve` and
+section :ref:`input-data`.

 Development Environment
 =========================